 |To have fun trips in Ho Chi Minh City, check out our authentic motorbike tours with professional local guides!|

-Drinking coffee is part of the Vietnamese culture.
+Drinking coffee is part of Vietnamese culture.
 Throughout the day, you can spot locals drinking coffee on the streets or at local cafes.
 On your trip to Vietnam, especially to the highlands, you should bring home some freshly roasted Vietnamese coffee as souvenirs.
 Read more on our guide to drinking Vietnamese coffee.

-One of the common and affordable Vietnamese souvenirs is the t-shirts inspired by local cultures and lifestyles, and they can be found in most local markets.
+One of the common and affordable Vietnamese souvenirs is t-shirts inspired by local cultures and lifestyles, and they can be found in most local markets.
 The price of the shirt is about VND 55,000 (approximately USD 3).
-The designs vary from funny ones to the ones showing national pride, and bringing home a t-shirt makes a memorable souvenir from Vietnam.
+The designs vary from funny ones to ones showing national pride, and bringing home a t-shirt makes a memorable souvenir from Vietnam.

 This is not only a toy for children but a common sport among adults doing light exercises at the parks.
-The rule of the game is to kick and pass the shuttlecocks from one player to another without letting it touch the ground.
+The rule of the game is to kick and pass the shuttlecocks from one player to another without letting them touch the ground.
 Occasionally, you will see tourists take part in a game with the locals at the public parks.
-If you want to bring home games for the children to play outdoor, this shuttlecock makes a great souvenir from Vietnam.
+If you want to bring home games for the children to play outdoors, this shuttlecock makes a great souvenir from Vietnam.

 Another charming Vietnamese souvenir you can buy is the hand-carved wooden statues.
-Sculpturing the figures is an ancestral art that depicts the local lifestyle and cultures.
+Sculpturing the figures is an ancestral art that depicts the local lifestyle and culture.
 A special tiny wooden Vietnamese statue makes a great souvenir for your family members from Vietnam.

 There are other exciting things you can find at the Vietnamese markets, but these souvenirs above make great memories and remind visitors of their Vietnam trip.
 To check out other things to buy in Vietnam, visit our Vietnam travel guides.